Shathe/SemiSeg-Contrastive/README.md

 ```

 # License
-UP-DETR is released under the Apache 2.0 license.
+Thi code is released under the Apache 2.0 license.
 Please see the [LICENSE](LICENSE) file for more information.